gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ```

 - You've created a header for "Upcoming Events"
-- You've mapped over all of the "event" records, displaying:
+- You've mapped over all the "event" records, displaying:
   - The event name (which links to the event page)
   - The date of the event
   - The location of the event